elk-audio/elk-docs/docs/html/_sources/documents/getting_started_with_development_kit_upcore_hardware.md.txt

   8. Now you should see a grub menu with a single entry "boot0" available; the flashing procedure to eMMC is fully automated and once it is done (typically around 5 minutes), you will see some messages on the serial prompt regarding the GPT partitions.
   9. Power off the board, remove the USB pendrive and reboot.

-## Power up, and next steps
+## 2. Power up, and next steps

 1. Connect the provided power supply cable to the Elk UpCore Board - it will boot into Linux.

 From here on, the steps for connecting, and getting sound output, are the same for all our boards.
-These are detailed in [Run Elk on Development Kit Hardware (common for all boards)](get_first_sound_from_devkit_board.md).
+These are detailed in [Run Elk on Boards](run_elk_on_boards.md).